 Born and raised in Rio de Janeiro, Lia has worked for three years in an organization dedicated to leverage resources for biodiversity conservation, facilitating environmental finance networks.
-Topics related to globalization and its impacts on the way people live, behave and transform the planet, especially in cities, have always inspired her.
-She is eager to work more closely with issues that directly affect human well-being, and taking part in Mundus Urbano is a unique opportunity to connect her previous experience in international cooperation with the will to overcome the challenges of the growth of cities in the developing world.
+Topics related to globalisation and its impacts on the way people live, behave and transform the planet, especially in cities, have always inspired her.
+She is eager to work more closely with issues that directly affect human well-being.
+Taking part in Mundus Urbano is a unique opportunity to connect her previous experience in international cooperation with the will to overcome the challenges of the growth of cities in the developing world.

 Blanca Calvo, Catalunya

-I grew up in Barcelona, where I got my bachelor's degree in Architecture.
-When I finished my degree I worked as a volunteer in an NGO where I worked in cooperation.
-The idea of a multidisciplinary education became the reason why I want to complement my education in architecture with a social dimension.
+Blanca grew up in Barcelona, where she got her Bachelor’s degree in Architecture.
+When she finished her degree, Blanca worked as a volunteer in an NGO where she worked in cooperation.
+The idea of a multidisciplinary education became the reason why she wants to complement her education in architecture with a social dimension.

 Slavica Cepic, Serbia

-I studied Landscape Architecture at the University of Belgrade, and following my graduation in 2008, I did an internship at the Institute of Ecology in Klagenfurt, Austria, where I had the opportunity to participate in a wide range of projects covering the domains of planning and management of nature protected areas.
-Afterwards, I got a full-time job in a Belgrade-based architecture /engineering office where I have worked for two years.
-Coming from the Balkans, I am strongly inclined to draw a comparison between the urban development practices of Eastern and Western Europe, but also curious to learn from experiences of countries around the globe.
+Slavica studied Landscape Architecture at the University of Belgrade.
+Following her graduation in 2008, she did an internship at the Institute of Ecology in Klagenfurt, Austria, where she had the opportunity to participate in a wide range of projects covering the domains of planning and management of naturally protected areas.
+Afterwards, she got a full-time job in a Belgrade-based architecture/engineering office where she worked for two years.
+Coming from the Balkans, she is strongly inclined to draw a comparison between urban development practices of Eastern and Western Europe, but also curious to learn from experiences of countries around the globe.